kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

   * It is *deleted*
     * either together with the owning pod's deletion.
     * or by the scheduler dynamic resource plugin during unReserve phase.
+    * or by the scheduler dynamic resource plugin during PostFilter phase.
+  * It is *discovered* by the kubelet via `pod.Status.ExtendedResourceClaimStatus`
   * It is *read* by the kubelet DRA device driver to prepare the devices listed therein when preparing to run the pod.